 Speak to your MP about joining MAIMES (UK)

-Invite media to the May 12 protests and demonstrations or any event you host
+Invite media to the May 12 Millions Missing events or any event you host.

 Curate info packs: deliver accurate and up to date information (like this Factsheet, this Clinical & Research Guide, this Primer For Medical Professionals, or this Leaflet for Churches) to your mayor, doctor's surgery, pharmacy, community centre and church.